Periodontal & Implant Associates

 Dental implants are considered to be the most important advance in dentistry in the past 100 years.
 They allow us to predictably replace missing teeth in a very esthetically pleasing manner without compromising the integrity of the adjacent teeth and without the aid of removable appliances.

-This is an alternative to partial dentures, and has several advantages.
-First, there is no adjustment period to acclimatize the patient who, once the work is done, the patient only feels teeth, not metal supports intruding into the mouth.
-Second, this slows the bone loss occasioned by missing teeth.
+Implants can also be used as support for an implant bridge, which serves as a great alternative to partial dentures and offers several advantages.
+First, patients do not need an adjustment period; once the work is complete, they only feel natural teeth instead of metal supports intruding into the mouth.
+Second, implant supported dentures help slow down the bone loss that occurs with missing teeth.
 Third, there is no discomfort or difficulty in eating.
-And, best of all, of course, they don't have to be taken out.
+Best of all, they don't have to be taken out, making them a convenient option to replace missing teeth.

-Copyright © 2024 Periodontal & Implant Associates - All Rights Reserved.
+Copyright © 2026 Periodontal & Implant Associates - All Rights Reserved.

 This website uses cookies.